 Unfortunately, people living in social housing are unable to apply but it’s possible your local authority may have other support schemes available.

 The ECO scheme was set up with the intention of helping households on the lowest incomes to improve their energy efficiency and reduce their energy bills.

 For this reason, you must be in receipt of one of the following benefits to apply:

 - Income-Related Employment Support Allowance

 If you claim Child Tax Credit, Working Tax Credit or Universal Credit your income will be assessed before deciding if you’re eligible or not.

 To be eligible for replacement with new condensing, A rated boiler your existing boiler needs to be:

-- Fueled by gas, oil or LPG
+- Fuelled by gas, oil or LPG

 - 8 years old (or older) and operating inefficiently.